AngievR05/mern_liquor/creative-auth-bartender/client/README.md

-# 🛡️ Creative Authentication System – Spirited Sign-In
+# 🛡️ Creative Authentication + E-Commerce Platform – Spirited Sign-In 🦒🍷

-A full-stack MERN web app featuring a playful, game-based authentication method called **Spirited Sign-In**, where users sort virtual bottles correctly to gain access.
-For accessibility, users can also log in through a traditional form-based fallback.
+An end-to-end MERN stack web app that fuses **creative login flows**, a **live product store**, **cart + checkout system**, and an **AI-style chatbot assistant**.
+It all starts with the playful **Spirited Sign-In** — a mini-game where users sort bottles to gain access.

+Built for creative computing students who don’t just think outside the box — they redesign it.

 ---